tentakelfabrik/crispy-css/README.md

 # Cripsy-Boilerplate - Less is more

-Flat Sass Boilerplate give you a amount of Basic Settings, Components, Helpers, Mixins and Functions.
-It uses also the following Libraries,
+Flat Sass Boilerplate gives you an amount of basic settings, components, helpers, mixins and functions.

+The problem of most frameworks is they trying to hard adding a lot of styles, which has to be customized and documented.
+Often these changes cause a loss of performance and raise the propability of errors.

+It uses also the following libraries:

 * normalize.css / [https://necolas.github.io/normalize.css/](https://necolas.github.io/normalize.css/)
 * reflex-grid / [http://reflexgrid.com/docs/](http://reflexgrid.com/docs/)
 * opt / [https://octicons.github.com](https://octicons.github.com)

-Many Boilerplates and also Frameworks, are trying to hard adding styles that are most time will be overwritten to make it work for you.
-This causes a loss in Performance and more Fighting with the Framework and the Documentation.

 [Documentation](https://crispy-boilerplate.org)

 ## Coding Style

-The Boilerplate uses as Coding Style [http://getbem.com/](BEM), but as a more simpler idea of it.
-One of the Benefits of BEM is that you create Components and can reuse them.
-But one the other hand it can be really Strange if you overthinking it.
+The boilerplate uses as coding style [http://getbem.com/](BEM), but as a more simpler idea of it.
+One of the benefits of BEM is that you create components and can reuse them.
+But one the other hand it can be really strange if you overthinking it.

 ## Not Fancy but Small

-Components are created to give you a Structure and a Basic set of Styles and not that they look fancy.
-The Idea is to extend each Compontent and save up a Bunch of CSS Code and so get more Performance and less Errors.
+Components are created to give you a structure and a basic set of styles and not to look fancy.
+The idea is to extend each component and save time to write a bunch of extra CSS code and therefore get more performance while minimize the causes of errors.
 Of Course is really Fancy to get more Performance and less Errors.

-## Only Include if you need it
+## Include

 Components and Helpers are organizes as Mixins, that makes it a little easier to to add Styles you need.